 Facts on the Ohio Solar Industry

-- Ohio ranks 16th nationally in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 7,000 homes.
+- The 91 MW of solar energy currently installed in Ohio ranks the state 16th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 10,500 homes.

-- In 2012, $61 million was invested in Ohio to install solar on homes and businesses.
+- In 2013, $72 million was invested in Ohio to install solar for home, business and utility use.

 View more solar data.